 - LL.M., University of Texas, 2006

-Professor Martin has an LL.M. at the University of Texas Law School in the area of international law.
+Professor Martin earned an LL.M. from the University of Texas Law School in International Law.
 She received her J.D. from Howard University School of Law (cum laude) and her B.A. from McGill University.

 Publications, Research, and Intellectual Contributions